lehtiolab/nf-labelcheck/docs/usage.md

 ### `--mods`
 Modifications file for MSGF+, contains the peptide modifications allowed by the search engine.
-Two examples can be found in the `assets` folder.
+Two examples can be found in the `assets` folder

 ```bash
 --mods /path/to/assets/tmtmods.txt